EndemicMedia/claudecoder/docs/readme/index.md

 ## ⚠️ Limitations

-- ClaudeCoder is designed to suggest changes, but it's important to review all suggestions before merging.
+- ClaudeCoderAction is designed to suggest changes, but it's important to review all suggestions before merging.
 - The action is limited by the capabilities of Claude 3.7 Sonnet and may not understand very complex or domain-specific code patterns.
 - There's a limit to the amount of repository content that can be analyzed due to API constraints.

 ## 👥 Contributing

-Contributions to ClaudeCoder are welcome!
+Contributions to ClaudeCoderAction are welcome!
 Please see [CONTRIBUTING.md](https://github.com/EndemicMedia/claudecoder/blob/main/CONTRIBUTING.md) for guidelines on commit messages, pull requests, and our development workflow.

 ### Testing

-ClaudeCoder includes a comprehensive test suite built with Jest.
+ClaudeCoderAction repository includes a comprehensive test suite built with Jest.
 Tests cover:

 - Unit tests for all components
 - Integration tests with mocked external dependencies